Thanks to an anonymous request, Romance author Debbie Macomber donating collection of 100 of her books to Mountain View prison school library

-Mystery abounds at Gatesville's Mountain View Unit of the Texas Department of Criminal Justice (TDCJ) after an award-winning author recently donated a collection of her books at the request of an offender.
-The identity of the female offender who wrote the original letter remains unknown.
+Mystery abounds at Gatesville's Mountain View Unit of the Texas Department of Criminal Justice (TDCJ) after an award-winning author recently donated a collection of her books at the request of a resident.
+The identity of the female resident who wrote the original letter remains unknown.

 The collection of 100 books, which includes a variety of titles, was donated to WSD's Mountain View Unit School library by Debbie Macomber, an American author of romance novels and contemporary women's fiction.
 She is a prolific author, having written more than 220 fiction novels, 10 nonfiction books and contributions to 22 anthologies in collaboration with other writers.
 Along with the book donation, Macomber also sent a personal email of encouragement to her TDCJ readers, which can be found at the end this article.

 "Macomber's books are about hope and happiness," says WSD Library Services Supervisor R. Gillen, who oversees 86 school libraries throughout TDCJ.
 "Her themes and background are very inspirational and residents can relate to them."

 Beleaguered by dyslexia and attaining only a high school education, Macomber was determined to be a writer despite learning disadvantages and difficult odds.

 She developed her first manuscript while sitting in the kitchen with a rented typewriter, all while raising her four children.
 When she presented her completed work "Heartsong" at a writer's workshop, an editor from Harlequin Enterprises Ltd. recommended that she throw it away.
 Undaunted, Macomber mailed another copy of the same novel to Harlequin rival Silhouette Books, which immediately bought the manuscript.
 "Heartsong" would go on to become the first romance novel to be reviewed by Publishers Weekly.